 Inland Northwest Health Services (INHS), a nonprofit organization serving the northwest United States, received funding from the Federal Office of Rural Health Policy's Rural Emergency Medical Services program in 2003 to create the EMS Live@Nite program.
 This program delivers free online training once a month to EMS providers, fire and law enforcement personnel, public health and hospital staff, as well as other members of the community.
 Healthcare centers in Washington, Oregon, Idaho, Montana, Wyoming, The Aleutian Islands, and Alaska offer the EMS Live@Nite trainings.

-INHS now funds the program in partnership with Spokane County EMS.
-They use the Northwest TeleHealth video conferencing network and other partnering video conferencing networks to reach over 140 rural locations in the region.
+INHS funds the program in partnership with Spokane County EMS.
+The Northwest TeleHealth video conferencing network and other partnering video conferencing networks provide 140 rural locations with connectivity throughout the region.
 EMS Live@Nite has been approved by the Washington Department of Health as an EMS Ongoing Training and Evaluation Program (OTEP).

 INHS broadcasts EMS Live@Nite on the second Tuesday of each month from September through June.
 A pre-test is given before the training and a post-test after the training to test for levels of learning and retention.
 Each training focusing on a different topic taught by an expert.

 The training covers a wide variety of issues.
-Many of the topics are based on participants’ recommendations, which ensures classes will be relevant.
-Topics covered during 2015-2016 sessions include stroke, sepsis, penetrating trauma, heart attack, first aid, amphetamines, and child distress.
+Many of the topics are based on participants' recommendations, which ensures classes will be relevant.
+Topics covered in 2019 sessions include:

 INHS has added GoToWebinar as another option to view EMS Live@Nite.
 This provides agencies immediate access from their ambulance bay or any ambulance via a smart phone or tablet.